Former Kenyan President Daniel arap Moi dies | DW | 04.02.2020

 The 95-year-old led the East African country from 1978 to 2002.
-He became Kenya's second president following the death of Jomo Kenyatta.
+The former schoolteacher became Kenya's second president following the death of Jomo Kenyatta.

-The former president of Kenya, Daniel arap Moi, has died aged 95 after being hospitalized for over a month.

 The news was announced Tuesday by the current president, Uhuru Kenyatta, on the East African country's state broadcaster, Citizen Television.